Many or all companies we feature compensate us. Compensation and editorial

 • Negative impact on your credit score

-National Debt Relief works by asking you to stop making payments on your debt.
-This is because creditors typically won’t negotiate unless your account defaults.
-However, discontinuing making payments will negatively impact your credit score.
+National Debt Relief works by asking you to stop making payments on your debt because most creditors won’t negotiate unless your account defaults.
+However, discontinuing making payments will lower your credit score.

 • Lengthy process